 Venison Dog Food Recipes

-These aren't your run-of-the-mill recipes, but instead more like suggestions for things that you can add to your cooked or raw venison that will take it up a notch and give your beloved pet and hunting partner that extra surge of nutrition that they need when it comes time to get to work.
+These aren't your run-of-the-mill recipes.
+Instead, they're things you can add to your cooked or raw venison that will take it up a notch and give your beloved pet and hunting partner the extra surge of nutrition they need when it comes time to get to work.

-The eggs can be scrambled or even hard boiled and then chopped to add much needed flavor and protein.
-Some good cooked vegetable choices include carrots, broccoli, green beans, peas, squash, and even cauliflower.
+A ground venison meal is the easiest to deal with.
+Our favorite method keeps it ridiculously simple.
+Fry it in a pan with canola oil, drain it, and add eggs, rice, or cottage cheese.
+Choose two complementary vegetables, prepare them, and add them to the mixture.
+You can scramble the eggs or even hard-boiled and chopped to add flavor and protein.
+Some well-cooked vegetables include carrots, broccoli, green beans, peas, squash, and squash.
 Avoid vegetables that are harmful to dogs, such as onions and garlic.
-Finding the right venison formula might take a little fine tuning, but your dog likely won't mind being a taste tester.
+Finding the right venison formula might take some fine-tuning.
+Still, your dog likely won't mina d being a taste tester.

-One thing that you can always do is to cook up some of these things and then freeze then for later use.
-Dogs, unlike us, don't mind having something that's been thawed out for dinner.
-It would be nice of you to let it come to room temperature or even warm it up, perhaps in the microwave, first just to make it more appealing.
+You can always cook up some of these things and then freeze them for later use.
+Dogs, unlike us, don't mind having something their owner thaws for dinner.
+It would be nice of you to let it come to room temperature or even warm it up, perhaps in the microwave, to make it more appealing.

-Recommended nutritional levels for dogs are usually taken care of by the dry dog food companies.
-Their balanced and efficient use of smart ingredients have the research and development to back them up.
-But since real venison and its high-quality protein is obviously good for dogs, it's your responsibility to provide them with what they need as supplementary nutrition, while still maintaining the limited ingredient formula that's the basis of this idea.
+Dry dog food companies usually take care of the recommended nutritional levels for dogs.
+Their balanced and efficient use of intelligent ingredients has the research and development to back them up.
+Remember, real venison and its high-quality protein are suitable for dogs.
+So it's your responsibility to provide them with what they need as supplementary nutrition while maintaining the limited ingredient formula that's the basis of this idea.

-With its natural flavor and animal protein it can be a great natural balance as a pet food, but don't just toss things in willy nilly.
+With its natural flavor and animal protein, it can be an outstanding natural balance as pet food, but don't just toss things in willy-nilly.
 Do enough homework and planning to be confident you're giving your dog exactly what it needs.
-Make sure you're adding up the right calorie content, and supplementing with the essential nutrients you know they need.
+Ensure you're adding the right calorie content and supplementing with the essential nutrients you know they need.

-Venison is a great addition to their regular kibble which can help encourage healthy skin and bones, and it avoids artificial flavors that can upset their digestive system.
-Venison dog food comes without any of the byproducts that plague other forms of dog food, provides the family pet with a limited ingredient diet that is high in quality and devoid of artificial ingredients.
+Venison is an excellent addition to regular kibble, which can help encourage healthy skin and bones and avoids artificial flavors that can upset their digestive system.
+Venison dog food comes without any byproducts that plague other forms of dog food.
+This feature provides the family pet with a limited-ingredient diet that is high in quality and devoid of artificial ingredients.

-Trust us, if you haven't tried a high protein, all-natural, self-sustainable method of feeding your canine, then venison dog food should be on your to-do list.
+Trust us.
+If you haven't tried a high protein, all-natural, self-sustain method of feeding your canine, then venison dog food should be on your to-do list.